Majuro Entry Requirements

 Required Vaccinations

-• Yellow Fever - Required if arriving from or having transited through a country with risk of yellow fever transmission.
-Certificate of vaccination must be presented at immigration.
+• Yellow Fever vaccination certificate if arriving from a country with risk of Yellow Fever transmission.

 Recommended Vaccinations